Soil Geomorphology Institute (000142)

 This training presents an integrated earth science approach to soils and geomorphology.
-The purpose is to expand the field skills and conceptual knowledge needed to generate and deliver scientifically accurate soil geomorphology and soil inventory products.
-The course provides a comprehensive treatment of key soil geomorphic principles and practices including process geomorphology, soil hydrology, stratigraphy, sedimentology, soil genesis and classification, appropriate tools (traditional and emerging), and related current topics in soil science.
+The purpose is to expand field skills and conceptual knowledge needed to generate and deliver scientifically accurate soil inventory products.
+The course provides a comprehensive treatment of key soil geomorphic principles and processes including 1] soil geomorphology, 2] stratigraphy, 3] hydrology, and 4] pedology and use of current tools to apply these principles and processes.

 Upon completion of this training, participants will be able to:

-Explain the interrelationships of ecological factors to soil geomorphology in preparation of soil survey data;
+Use the interrelationships of ecological factors to soil geomorphology in preparation of soil survey data;

-Identify soil patterns as controlled by soil landscape hydrology and their relations to water quality, waste management, and hydric soils;
+Identify soil patterns as controlled by soil landscape hydrology and their relations to water quality, soil morphology, soil processes, and hydric soils;

 Discuss spatial distribution and the age, both relative and absolute, of geomorphic surfaces and their relationships to landforms, soil processes, soil patterns, and ecological influences to produce high quality soils data;

 Identify types of earth materials, sediment bodies, and stratigraphic relationships as they relate to soil genesis and soil processes for the development of high quality soils data;

 Completion of NEDC 000012 – Basic Soil Survey – Field and Lab.

 Minimum of 1-2 years field experience in project soil survey.